jamiewri/snapshot-vault-kubernetes-secrets-engine/README.md

 ![Screenshot](images/hashibank.png)

 ### Further reading
-Still now sure why why we delete the tfc-agent pod after its executure our Terraform Cloud run.
+Still not sure why we delete the tfc-agent pod after its executed our Terraform Cloud run?
 A more detailed explanation is available [here](why-do-we-delete-the-tfc-agent.md).

 ## Build the Terraform Cloud Agent with the Post-Apply hook